-USER PROTOCOLS USER-LOCATION PROTOCOLS LOCATION PROTOCOLS No Maritime with MMSI No Maritime with MMSI No Standard Location: EPIRB with MMSI No Maritime with Radio Call Sign No Maritime with Radio Call Sign No Standard Location: EPIRB with Serial Number No EPIRB Float Free with Serial Number No EPIRB Float Free with Serial Number No Standard Location: ELT with 24-bit Address No EPIRB Non Float Free with Serial Number No EPIRB Non Float Free with Serial Number No Standard Location: ELT with Aircraft Operator Designator No Radio Call Sign No Radio Call Sign No Standard Location: ELT with Serial Number No Aviation No Aviation Yes Standard Location: PLB with Serial Number No ELT with Serial Number No ELT with Serial Number No National Location: EPIRB No ELT with Aircraft Operator and Serial Number No ELT with Aircraft Operator and Serial Number No National Location: ELT No ELT with Aircraft 24-bit Address No ELT with Aircraft 24-bit Address Yes National Location: PLB Yes PLB with Serial Number Yes PLB with Serial Number No RLS Location: EPIRB Yes National (Short Format Message) No RLS Location: ELT No National (Long Format Message) No RLS Location: PLB No ELT(DT) Location: ELT with Serial Number No ELT(DT) Location: ELT with Aircraft Operator and Serial Number No ELT(DT) Location: ELT with Aircraft 24-bit Address this value is declared by the beacon manufacturer, and it may be different from the Minimum duration of continuous operation (specified by National Administrations or International Organizations)
+USER PROTOCOLS USER-LOCATION PROTOCOLS LOCATION PROTOCOLS No Maritime with MMSI No Maritime with MMSI No Standard Location: EPIRB with MMSI No Maritime with Radio Call Sign No Maritime with Radio Call Sign No Standard Location: EPIRB with Serial Number No EPIRB Float Free with Serial Number No EPIRB Float Free with Serial Number No Standard Location: ELT with 24-bit Address No EPIRB Non Float Free with Serial Number No EPIRB Non Float Free with Serial Number No Standard Location: ELT with Aircraft Operator Designator No Radio Call Sign No Radio Call Sign No Standard Location: ELT with Serial Number No Aviation No Aviation Yes Standard Location: PLB with Serial Number No ELT with Serial Number No ELT with Serial Number No National Location: EPIRB No ELT with Aircraft Operator and Serial Number No ELT with Aircraft Operator and Serial Number No National Location: ELT No ELT with Aircraft 24-bit Address No ELT with Aircraft 24-bit Address Yes National Location: PLB Yes PLB with Serial Number Yes PLB with Serial Number No RLS Location: EPIRB Yes National (Short Format Message) No RLS Location: ELT No National (Long Format Message) No RLS Location: PLB No ELT(DT) Location: ELT with Serial Number No ELT(DT) Location: ELT with Aircraft Operator and Serial Number No ELT(DT) Location: ELT with Aircraft 24-bit Address No ELT(DT) Location ELT with Serial Number and 3LD in PDF-2 No ELT(DT) Location ELT with Aircraft 24-bit Address and 3LD in PDF-2

+1) This value is declared by the beacon manufacturer, and it may be different from the Minimum duration of continuous operation (specified by National Administrations or International Organizations).

-† For beacons with an operator-controlled voice transceiver with automatic means restricting the duration of continuous voice-signal transmission the transmit mode test 'on' time shall be stated in the Operating Lifetime section of the Type Approval Certificate.
+2) For beacons with an operator-controlled voice transceiver with automatic means restricting the duration of continuous voice-signal transmission the transmit mode test 'on' time shall be stated in the Operating Lifetime section of the Type Approval Certificate.